tmtom/hx711_dt/README.md

 Best is to crosscompile on another computer (e.g. Linux, WSL2, ...)

-Use the offcicial guide https://www.raspberrypi.com/documentation/computers/linux_kernel.html#cross-compiling-the-kernel with following changes:
+Use the offcicial guide [Raspberry Pi Documentation - Cross-compiling the kernel](https://www.raspberrypi.com/documentation/computers/linux_kernel.html#cross-compiling-the-kernel) with following changes:

 - determine your exact current kernel version
 - find out the commit/tag